-- 11.02 Declared holidays will include all General Holidays proclaimed by the Municipality of Crowsnest Pass, the Province of Alberta, and Canada. - 11.03 No deduction in the wages of salaries of any Employee shall be made because of any of the above-mentioned General or Declared Holidays occurring during regular work period. - 11.04 (a) An Employee must have worked at least thirty (30) working days during the twelve-month period prior to a General Holiday in order to qualify for such a holiday with pay. - (b) An Employee must have worked their scheduled shift immediately preceding and immediately following the General Holiday except where the Employee is absent due to illness or an approved leave of absence. - 11.05 All Permanent and Temporary Employees shall receive the recognized General Holidays for which they are eligible with pay, or other days with pay in lieu of such General Holidays, providing they are available for work in accordance with their regular hours of work preceding, during and following the designated day for observance of the holiday. - 11.06 If a General or Declared Holiday falls on a Full-Time Employee's regular day off they shall be entitled to an extra day's pay for same, or be given a day off with pay, such day off to be arranged at the mutual convenience of both Parties. - 11.07 If the General Holiday occurs on a day that is not the Employee's regular scheduled day of work and the Employee is required to work, they shall be paid two (2) times their basic rate of pay for each hour worked. - 11.08 If the General Holiday occurs on an Employee's regularly scheduled day of work, and the Employee is required to work, they shall receive: - (a) two (2) times their basic rate of pay for all hours worked; - (b) for Permanent Full-Time Employees, a day off with pay within ninety (90) days or to the end of the year, whichever is later, to be taken at a time mutually agreed between the Employer and the Employee, paid at their basic rate of pay for full-time hours as per Article 9. - (c) for Permanent Part-Time Employees, a day off with pay to be taken within ninety (90) days or to the end of the year, whichever is later, at a time mutually agreed upon between the Employer and the Employee, equal to their regular wages earned during the nine (9) weeks preceding the week in which the General Holiday occurs, divided by the number of days worked in that period. - 11.09 Temporary and Casual Employees shall be paid two (2) times their basic rate of pay for all hours worked on a General Holiday.
+- 11.02 (a) An Employee must have worked at least thirty (30) working days during the twelve-month period prior to a General Holiday in order to qualify for such a holiday with pay. - (b) An Employee must have worked their scheduled shift immediately preceding and immediately following the General Holiday except where the Employee is absent due to illness or an approved leave of absence. - 11.03 All Permanent and Temporary Employees shall receive the recognized General Holidays for which they are eligible with pay, or other days with pay in lieu of such General Holidays, providing they are available for work in accordance with their regular hours of work preceding, during and following the designated day for observance of the holiday. - 11.04 If the General or declared holiday falls on a weekend for those Employees working on a Monday to Friday schedule, the Holiday will be scheduled on the following Monday by the employer.
+If the General or Declared Holiday falls on a Full-Time Employee's regular day off for those working seven (7) days a week, they shall be entitled to an extra day's pay for same, or be given a day off with pay, such day off to be arranged at the mutual convenience of both Parties. - 11.05 If the General Holiday occurs on a day that is not the Employee's regular scheduled day of work and the Employee is required to work, they shall be paid two (2) times their basic rate of pay for each hour worked. - 11.06 If the General Holiday occurs on an Employee's regularly scheduled day of work, and the Employee is called in and required to work, they shall receive: - (a) two (2) times their basic rate of pay for all hours worked;

+- (b) for Permanent Full-Time Employees: - (i) a day off with pay within ninety (90) days or to the end of the year, whichever is later, to be taken at a time mutually agreed between the Employer and the Employee, paid at their basic rate of pay for full-time hours as per Article 9; or - (ii) the hours worked shall be banked in the overtime bank to be taken as time off at a time mutually agreed between the employer and the Employee. - (c) for Permanent Part-Time Employees, a day off with pay to be taken within ninety (90) days or to the end of the year, whichever is later, at a time mutually agreed upon between the Employer and the Employee, equal to their regular wages earned during the nine (9) weeks preceding the week in which the General Holiday occurs, divided by the number of days worked in that period. - 11.07 Temporary and Casual Employees shall be paid two times (2x) their basic rate of pay for all hours worked on a General Holiday. - 11.08 An Employee absent from work while: - (a) on layoff; or - (b) in receipt of compensation from the Workers' Compensation Board; or - (c) on an unpaid absence during which they are in receipt of weekly Indemnity through the Long-Term Disability Income Insurance Plan; or - (d) on sick leave in excess of thirty (30) calendar days